bengfarrell/gourmez-blog/content/blog/2026-01-14-undiscovered-grapes-festival.md

 [![festival of the undiscovered grape](https://thegourmez-wpmedia.s3.amazonaws.com/2026/1/FOUG+2026+(1).png)](https://thegourmez-wpmedia.s3.amazonaws.com/2026/1/FOUG+2026+(1).png) Image courtesy of FOUG </div>

-One of my wine friends runs this festival and I love the concept!
+One of my wine friends co-runs this festival and I love the concept!
 Why?
 Because as an average consumer with a special interest in wine, I relish hearing about new-to-me grape varieties.
-The first few years of wine exploration introduce folks to merlot, zinfandel, pinot gris, and the handful more grapes that most vineyards devote their plantings to and most consumers drink.
+The first few years of wine exploration introduce folks to merlot, zinfandel, chardonnay, and the handful more grapes that most vineyards devote their plantings to and most consumers drink.
 But I quickly found myself intrigued by the unfamiliar grapes in a blend, the ones that add smoothness or boost the floral notes but rarely get their own time in the spotlight.
 Learning about the history of field blends and the [Sonoma wineries that feature them](https://thegourmez.com/blog/2019-01-08-a-winter-wineland-field-guide-for-field-blends/) impressed on me the value of these overlooked grapes.

 <div class="caption">